Flexible Working Arrangements Policy

-- The line manager, in consultation with others (where applicable) and the relevant Human Resource Advisor, will consider an application for formal flexible working arrangements and make a recommendation to the senior manager (Pro Vice-Chancellor/Director/equivalent) as soon as is practicable, but not later than two weeks from the application date.
+- The line manager, in consultation with others (where applicable) and the relevant People and Capability advisor, will consider an application for formal flexible working arrangements and make a recommendation to the senior manager (Pro Vice-Chancellor/Director/equivalent) as soon as is practicable, but not later than two weeks from the application date.
 Interim arrangements may be agreed on a temporary basis while an application is being considered.

 - The senior manager must advise the staff member of their decision not later than one month from the application date.

 - If approved by the senior manager, the decision will indicate the new arrangements which may form part of the staff member’s revised Employment Agreement by way of a variation letter.

 - If the application is declined, the senior manager must provide an explanation of the reasons for the refusal in writing.

 - If the application is declined but a modified arrangement might be able to be accommodated, the line manager may discuss the matter with the staff member to see if a solution can be agreed.

 - A staff member granted flexible working arrangements must:

 - ensure that their line manager and relevant administrators hold up-to-date contact details for them and are aware of their availability during working hours

 - notify other relevant staff members of changes to their location or working hours, both in teaching periods and recesses, as required